Sir Robert Mackenzie, 10th Baronet: New South Wales

 In April 1832 Mackenzie arrived on the Wave in Sydney, New South Wales, with £750 joining his brother James.
 He purchased sheep for £500 and grazed them at Riddlesdale (near Dungog, New South Wales).
 After land speculation with his brother James, Robert Mackenzie bought a station, got into debt and borrowed money from his Scottish relatives.
 His financial situation worsened and he was declared bankrupt in 1844.
 In 1846 he was discharged from bankruptcy and was appointed a magistrate in 1847, living in Clifton, New England.

 Political career

-Queensland was declared a separate colony in 1859, Mackenzie entered politics and became Colonial Treasurer on 15 December 1859 in the ministry of Robert Herbert.
+Queensland was declared a separate colony in 1859, Mackenzie became involved with politics and became Colonial Treasurer on 15 December 1859 in the ministry of Robert Herbert.
 Mackenzie represented Burnett in the Legislative Assembly of Queensland 1860–1869.
-Mackenzie formed a government on the resignation of Arthur Macalister, taking on the roles of both Premier and Colonial Treasurer.
+Mackenzie formed a government on the resignation of Arthur Macalister, taking the roles of both Premier and Colonial Treasurer.
 He resigned on 25 November 1868.